 “No grudges just blessings.
 No losses.
 Just lessons.
 No talking.
 Just listen.
 Get caught, no confession.
 I was destined.
 I was bred to not regret s- – -.
 I forgive ya.
 I don’t forget s—.
 You was real ’til you did that s—.”

 “Crying in the Car” snuffs out a sullen album aura with some humor—an interpolation from the 1995 movie “Friday.”
 After being strong-armed by Deebo, Red, mortified, speeds away from Craig’s house.
 Then Smokey curtly notes to Craig, “He gon cry in the car.”

-The track leaves to only a brief chuckle where Starlito defers his introspective tell-all away from his mother’s ears and to us “screen-watchers” instead:
+“Crying In The Car” leaves to only a brief chuckle where Starlito defers his introspective tell-all away from his mother’s ears and to us “screen-watchers” instead:

 “Just got through crying in the car.
 Wish I could rewind it back when times weren’t so hard.
 Trying to remind myself that I done came so far.
 So much on my mind, plus I’m blinded by my heart.”

-The adage goes, “hurt people hurt people.”
-A transparent Starlito in kind says:
+So goes the adage, “hurt people hurt people.”
+A transparent Starlito says in kind:

 “I can’t even lie, my feelings hurt.
 I just wanna hurt some feelings.
 I don’t know a worser [sic] feeling.
 I can’t go to church for healing.
 So I use my First Amendment.
 Took about thirty minutes.
 Wrote this verse and I mean every word that’s in it.”

 Later, At War with Myself Too has a directive for us—one that can be found in the Old Testament—“Stay Humble.”
 And all at the same time, he gongs triumphant, tests our emotional pulse, rebukes guilt and claims patience and faith as vital field rations.